-Within the City, there are approximately 32 sheltered homeless individuals, according to the 2019 homeless census, this is less than 5% of the City's total homeless population being sheltered.
+Within the City, there are approximately 32 sheltered homeless individuals, according to the 2019 homeless census.

 The County 2019 PIT count counted 9,706 homeless individuals (total sheltered and unsheltered) across the County, which included 2,470 chronically homeless individuals, 653 homeless veterans, and 1,456 transition-age youth.
-The PIT count identified 606 individuals experiencing homelessness in the City of Mountain View.
+The PIT count identified 606 individuals experiencing homelessness in the City of Mountain View, although there is no data showing the demographics of these individuals.